-In accordance with guidance from San Diego County Health and Human Services Agency, visitors must have face coverings at all times, and they must be worn when six feet of social distancing is not possible.
+In accordance with guidance from San Diego County Health and Human Services Agency, unvaccinated visitors are encouraged to wear a mask when social distancing is not possible.
 Please do not visit the Reserve if you are showing symptoms of COVID-19.
-Additionally, the County recommends that all persons who are 65 years old or older, have a chronic underlying condition, or have a compromised immune system should continue self-quarantining at this time.
-This plan is subject to change; please stay tuned to this web-page for the latest news or call 760-632-4212.
+Please do not visit the Reserve if you are showing symptoms of COVID-19.
+Please stay tuned to this webpage for the latest news or call 760-632-4212.
 We look forward to seeing you at the Reserve.

 The 784-acre Reserve was developed by OMWD in partnership with the San Diego County Water Authority and the U.S. Department of the Interior – Bureau of Land Management, as an element of the Olivenhain Water Storage Project and the Authority’s Emergency Storage Project.
 The Reserve first opened in 1992.
 Owned by the Authority and managed by OMWD, the Reserve has been designed to unify the interests of domestic water supply development, natural resources management, and recreational opportunities.